zhuweipu/boom-template/README.md

 # FAQ #

+### Searching through the codebase is confusing -- How can I generate ctags for easy code navigation? ###

+Located in `boom-template/scripts/` is a quick ctags script called `gen-tags.sh` to help parse the codebase for relevant tags to use with compatible editors.
+To generate tags run

+    # from the boom-template directory
+    ./scripts/gen-tags.sh

+This should create a `tags` file in the `boom-template` directory for you to use!

+Note that this script requires Exuberant Ctags.

 ### Git submodules are confusing -- how do I update to the latest BOOM? ###

 The [boom](https://github.com/riscv-boom/riscv-boom) and